MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 weight: 1
 ---
 ## Overview
-The IBM MobileFirst Platform Foundation components can be installed either seperately via online repositories which contain the latest release, or downloaded bundled together for future or offline installation using the Developer Kit Installer.
+The IBM MobileFirst Platform Foundation components can be installed either seperately via online repositories which contain the latest release, or downloaded bundled together for future or offline installation using the Development Kit Installer.

 This tutorial expands on the components of IBM MobileFirst Platform Foundation and the setup needed to get started with the MobileFirst Development environment.